twidi/streamdeckfs/README.md

 #### Event "ON_START"

 When a key is displayed, the `ON_START` command is executed.
-And if it still runs when the key stops to be displayed (when `streamdeckify` ends or when you change page), the command will be terminated.
+And if it still runs when the key stops to be displayed (when `streamdeckfs` ends or when you change page), the command will be terminated.
 It can be used, for example, to start a script that will periodically fetch some information and update a key, like the temperature of your CPU, the title of the current Spotify song, etc.

-If the command must still run when the key stops to be displayed, it can be "detached" (and in this case, it will not even be stopped when `streamdeckify` ends)
+If the command must still run when the key stops to be displayed, it can be "detached" (and in this case, it will not even be stopped when `streamdeckfs` ends)

 #### Event "ON_PRESS"